 Strays that are not claimed within 24 hours of capture are transported to the Cadott Vet Clinic (effective January 1, 2023).
 If an owner is identified after transport to the Cadott Vet Clinic, any applicable fees related to their services will be the responsibility of the animal owner.

 Please note that a $20 reclamation fee per animal/incident is charged by the City of Stanley if we take an animal into our care and custody.
 This fee is due upon release of the animal to the owner.

 Yes.
 If you have locked your keys inside your vehicle within the city limits of Stanley, if an officer is available they will respond to assist you in gaining entry into your vehicle.
 If you do request a vehicle lockout, you will be required to complete a "release of liability" form that will be provided to you by the officer before any attempt is made at unlocking a vehicle.
 If an officer is not available for whatever reason at the time of your request, we commonly refer people to Breezy Acres (715) 644-5172 or Stanley Truck Sales (715) 644-5548 for local vehicle lockout services.

 Yes, but with limitations.
-Please click here for Chapter 7, Title 10 of the City Code as it relates to "Sexual Predator Residency Limitations."
+Please click here for Title 11, Chapter 2, Section 19 of the City Code as it relates to "Sexual Predator Residency Restrictions."